Heart Failure

 Chest X-ray: A common imaging test of the lungs, heart and aorta.

 Coronary angiography: This procedure often is done with cardiac catheterization.
-During the procedure, dye that can be seen on an X-ray is injected into the heart chambers or coronary arteries.
+During the procedure, a dye that can be seen on an X-ray is injected into the heart chambers or coronary arteries.
 The dye lets a physician study blood flow through the heart and blood vessels to detect any blockages.

 Echocardiogram: This ultrasound exam uses soundwaves to take moving pictures of the heart’s chambers and valves.